-Our cutting-edge teaching programme is built on a foundation of over one hundred years of research and teaching excellence.
 From the outset you will be encouraged to become an independent and self-motivated learner shaping your own intellectual development with us.
-You will learn from academic specialists at the top of their fields and the world-leading research they carry out feeds directly into our degree programmes.
 The research-led teaching on our flexible degree courses ensures an inspirational and enquiry-based learning environment in the classroom, lab and field.

 As well as lectures, tutorials and practical classes you will have access to extensive educational facilities across the School and University including library resources, a well-equipped map room, state-of-the-art laboratory and IT facilities, and purpose-built learning spaces.
 You will also have a wealth of opportunities to go out into the field; gaining hands-on experience on residential courses across the UK and overseas.

 We are home to the Lapworth Museum of Geology, brimming with more than 250,000 specimens some over 500 million years old.
 As one of the oldest specialist designated and accredited geological museums in the UK, this is an invaluable study resource.

 In Year 1 of your Palaeontology and Geology MSci degree you can expect an average of about 11 hours of contact time per week over the two teaching terms (autumn and spring).
 This will be made up of lectures, practical laboratories, and small group teaching.
 On top of this there will be approximately 14 days of contact on field courses.